 - Avoid leverage and excessive risk (Israf)

-Fortunately, many forex brokers nowadays offer Islamic trading accounts to their users.
+Fortunately, many forex brokers nowadays offer Islamic trading accounts, designed specifically for users who are curious about forex trading halal or haram.
 Islamic trading accounts, also known as swap-free trading accounts, differ from normal trading accounts in several ways.
 They were mainly introduced in response to the concerns raised by the potential of forex trading and trading, in general, being haram.
 As their name suggests, Islamic trading accounts don’t have any overnight swap interest.
 Trades are settled relatively quickly on these accounts, and the costs of each trade are also paid when the transaction is executed.

-Muslim traders can easily use Islamic trading accounts to steer clear of any haram activities and make sure that their forex trading is halal.
+Muslim traders can easily use Islamic trading accounts to steer clear of any haram activities and make sure that their forex is halal or haram.
 On top of that, using these accounts also helps with risk management as it reduces the risks of capital loss caused by holding open positions for long periods.

 On the flip side, though, due to the absence of swap rates in Islamic trading accounts, brokers usually charge their Muslim users a fixed rate from which they profit.
 Many consider these rates to be relatively high.